aoijs/documentation/guide/begin/client-status.md

 ### Bots Discord Status:

-{% hint style="info" %}
-If you want to change the bot's discord status use the following
+> ℹ️ If you want to change the bot's discord status use the following
-{% endhint %}

 ```javascript
 bot.status({